 This is the width in bytes of the image you wish to GET or PUT.
-In two-color modes, every eight pixels make up one byte.
+In | PUT operation, this value will be 1 two-color modes, every eight pixels make up one byte.
 In four-color modes, four pixels make up a byte.
 In GTIA modes, two pixels make up a byte.
 Be sure that you use a large enough number to get your entire picture.